dwave-examples/crop-rotation/README.md

 We frame the problem of crop rotation as an optimization problem with the objective of maximizing plot utilization, subject to some constraints.
-This problem definition is based on the formulation described in Santos (2008).
+This problem definition is based on the formulation described in Santos et al.
+(2008).

 Crops are members of crop families.
 Each crop may be planted in any plot, and may be grown zero or more times in a rotation, but may be planted only in